uiowa/uiowa/config/README.md

 Configuration that is ignored cannot be selectively enabled/disabled in environment splits.
 Use Drupal's [configuration override system](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system) if you need to override configuration per environment.

+## Feature Splits
+### Weight: 80
+A feature split is a group of configuration that comprises some feature of functionality.
+They can be activated on multiple sites.
+This is not related to the features module.

+Feature split weights can vary based on if it needs to take precedence over other splits.

+See config/features/README.md for more information.

 ## Site Split
-### Weight: 90
+### Weight: 70
-Developers can create site split directories if a multisite needs to break away from the default configuration.
-The machine name of the split should be `site` and the directory should be `../config/sites/mysite.uiowa.edu` replacing `mysite.uiowa.edu` with the multisite URL host.
+Developers can create site split directories if a multisite needs to create new or adjust default/feature configuration.
+The machine name of the split should be `site`and the directory should be `../config/sites/mysite.uiowa.edu` replacing`mysite.uiowa.edu` with the multisite URL host.

 To register a configuration split for a multisite, create the split locally in the UI and export to the site split directory.